GuitarML/NeuralPi/README.md

 3. Elk Audio OS
 4. Proteus VST3 plugin

 The bare bones pedal can be built for around $120.
-For a complete guide to building the NeuralPi pedal yourself, see this article.

 ![app](https://github.com/GuitarML/NeuralPi/blob/main/resources/neuralpi_pic.jpg)

 ## Installing the plugin

-For the cross-compiled Raspberry Pi / Elk Audio OS compatible VST3 plugin, download here.
+For the cross-compiled Raspberry Pi / Elk Audio OS compatible VST3 plugin, download [here](https://github.com/GuitarML/NeuralPi/releases/tag/v1.0).

-For the NeuralPi plugin for use in a normal DAW:
-1. Download the appropriate plugin installer (Windows 10, Mac, Ubuntu Linux)
-2. Run the installer and follow the instructions.
-May need to reboot to allow your DAW to recognize the new plugin.

 WARNING: The audio output of the NeuralPi is at line level.
 Guitar amplifiers expect a low level electric guitar signal (instrument level).
 When using the NeuralPi with a guitar amp, start with the master volume at 0 and SLOWLY increase from there.